 - Free Software

-Software that is published by its copyright holder using a license* which permits and encourages sharing of the software or derivative work.
+Software that is published by its copyright holder using a license that permits and encourages sharing of the software or derivative work.

-Not to mix up with freeware (proprietary software distributed without fee).
+Not to mix up with freeware (a proprietary software work that is distributed without fee).

-Free Software licenses can be grouped into two families: permissive and protective.
+Free Software licenses can be grouped into two types: permissive and protective.

 A Free Software license which sets minimal requirements about how the software or derivative work may be redistributed.

 A Free Software license which requires that redistribution of derivative work is licensed under the same license.

 An example is the GNU GPL.

 With permissive Free software, the copyright holder has no legal means of regulating how their work is being used.
 The permissive license allows to write and publish derivative work even under a proprietary (non-free) license.
 Accordingly any other actor may start at any moment and without asking your permission to use your software and modify it for their own purpose.

 Optionally the project operator may register some part of their project as a trademark.